AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

-Apart from 3D avatar bodies, many works also focus on generating a 3D avatar head with conditioning information from other modalities.

-\textbf{Text-to-avatar head.} Wu et al. \cite{wu2023high} explore a text-to-3D face generation approach, which adopts CLIP to encode text information and generates a 3D face with 3DMM representation.
-DreamFace \cite{zhang2023dreamface} also leverages CLIP and DMs in the latent and image space to generate animatable 3D faces.
-ClipFace \cite{aneja2022clipface} uses CLIP to perform text-guided editing of 3DMMs.
-StyleAvatar3D \cite{zhang2023styleavatar3d} aims to produce stylized avatars from text inputs.

-\textbf{Image-to-avatar head.} Earlier approaches in image-to-avatar head generation tend to be optimization-based methods, which aim to fit a parametric face model to align with a given image \cite{romdhani2005estimating,gecer2019ganfit} or collection of images \cite{roth2016adaptive}.
-However, these methods tend to require iterative optimization, which can be costly.
-On the other hand, many learning-based approaches have also been introduced, where a model (often a deep neural network) directly regresses the 3D face model (usually based on 3DMM \cite{blanz1999morphable} or FLAME \cite{li2017learning}) from input images.
-Some earlier works introduce methods that require full supervision \cite{richardson20163d,richardson2017learning,lattas2020avatarme}, while some methods explore weakly-supervised \cite{deng2019accurate,tran2018nonlinear} or unsupervised settings \cite{tewari2017mofa,sanyal2019learning,shang2020self} that do not require ground truth 3D data.

-Another line of works produces personalized rigs for each generated face, which facilitates animation.
-Some earlier works facilitate the facial animation by estimating a personalized set of blendshapes (e.g., a set containing different expressions) via deformation transfer \cite{sumner2004deformation,cao2016real,hu2017avatar}, which copies the deformations on a source mesh to a specified target mesh.
-More recently, some works \cite{yang2020facescape,chaudhuri2020personalized,bai2021riggable} estimate the blendshapes via a deep-learning approach.
-Notably, DECA \cite{feng2021learning} and ROME \cite{khakhulin2022realistic} propose approaches that produce a face with person-specific details from a single image, and can be trained with only in-the-wild 2D images.

-On the other hand, some works \cite{hong2022headnerf,wu2022neuralhdhair,zhuang2022mofanerf,sun2023next3d} leverage an implicit NeRF representation to further increase the fidelity of generated images from novel views, when given 2D images of a person.

-\textbf{Video-to-avatar head.} Some works aim to generate the 3D avatar head from RGB video, by leveraging multiple unposed and uncurated images to learn the 3D face structure.
-Earlier works tend to be optimization-based \cite{garrido2013reconstructing,fyffe2014driving,thies2016face2face,garrido2016reconstruction}.
-Subsequently, some works explore learning-based approaches \cite{tewari2019fml,tewari2018self,tran2019learning,zheng2023pointavatar}, which generalize better and can attain high speeds for avatar head reconstruction.
-Some works \cite{ramon2021h3d} also explore implicit SDF representation for producing detailed geometry for the avatar heads.
+\textit{Video-to-3D Avatar Head.} Some works aim to generate the 3D avatar head from RGB video, by leveraging multiple unposed and uncurated images to learn the 3D face structure.
+Earlier works tend to be optimization-based \cite{garrido2013reconstructing,thies2016face2face}.
+Subsequently, some works explore learning-based approaches \cite{tewari2019fml,tewari2018self}, which generalize better and can attain high speeds for avatar head reconstruction.
+Some works also explore implicit SDF representation \cite{ramon2021h3d} for producing detailed geometry for the avatar heads.
 In order to facilitate head animations, some works \cite{ichim2015dynamic} also generate morphable head avatars from input videos.
-To further improve the quality (such as modeling of hair), many works explore implicit representations such as SDFs \cite{yenamandra2021i3dmm} and NeRFs \cite{gafni2021dynamic,wang2021learning,zheng2022avatar}.
+To further improve the quality (such as modeling of hair), many works explore implicit representations such as SDFs \cite{yenamandra2021i3dmm}, NeRFs \cite{gafni2021dynamic}, or deformable point-based representations \cite{zheng2023pointavatar}.